 FRNZCGP = Fellow of the Royal New Zealand College of General Practitioners

 The Royal New Zealand College of General Practitioners (RNZCGP) is the national body in New Zealand concerned with standards of General Practice and education for General Practitioners.
 After an extensive training and assessment process, usually taking a total of 11 years to achieve, Vocationally Registered specialist GPs must continue a three year cycle of re-accreditation in order to maintain Fellowship, ensuring continuing medical education and sufficiently high standards of Quality Assurance for the Vocational Registration necessary to practise medicine independently.

 It is no longer possible for a doctor to set up in General Practice without training specific to the field, just as in any other field of medicine.
 It is also necessary to demonstrate that knowledge and skills (specific to General Practice) are being maintained in order to maintain Vocational Registration.
 Doctors without Vocational Registration can only practise under supervision.

 Does this mean fees will go up?
 High quality medicine (including Primary Care) is not cheap.
 Complex consultations are likely to be more expensive unless government subsidies match the increasing cost of providing them.
 Providing "cheap" third world "barefoot doctor" services may sound attractive to politicians but this has been shown to increase downstream (secondary) costs.

 However, the government has decided not to subsidise the cost of consultations, even when it claims to have under sixes "free".
-Most other subsidies are dependent on joining a PHO where fees are capped, forcing lower standards.
+Most other subsidies are dependent on joining a PHO where fees are capped.
 This practice will not compromise on providing high quality care and so we are unable to offer PHO subsidies.
 So the short answer is YES if you want quality (although we hope to keep the cost of brief consultations stable).